TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 Throughout all three articles I use the phrase "Digital Realm" a lot.
 The [first article](Agile_WhatsThePoint.md) describes it fully, but a quick definition is: "... the place of frictionless, infinite possibility afforded by working with digital technology".
 Working here is usually very dangerous and most-often goes horribly wrong, but if you get *good* at working here it starts to offer some serious advantages over working in Real World ways.

+That's what this article is about, fundamentally, and it all hinges on the concept of *value*, a word that's prominent in the Manifesto for Agile Software Development, without *actually getting defined anywhere*.
+Handy, eh?

 ## TLDR of this article

 Plenty of people in the big wide world have succeeded in engineering software in small-a-agile ways, resulting in profitable and useful products.
 They didn't all get lucky - or at least, some of them played the percentages and vastly increased their chances of success by using strategies and tactics that:

 * Used the lack of friction in the Digital Realm to their advantage, by enabling a degree of experimentation that's not possible with Real World things.
-* Modelled the financial impact of their ideas and resulting products *properly*, instead of just launching stuff on a wing and a prayer.
+* Modelled the value of their ideas and resulting products *properly*, instead of just launching stuff on a wing and a prayer.
+And understood that *value* is what you have left over once customers have paid for the benefits of your product, and *you've paid* the cost of delivering it to them.
-* *Really* got to know their customers, and the things their customers go through.
+* *Really* got to know their customers, and the struggles their customers go through.
-* Trusted their staff to act like grown-ups with brains.
+* Trusted their staff to act like grown-ups with, you know, actual brains and stuff.
-* Aligned their effort with *Products*, not *Projects*.
+* Aligned all the delivery effort in terms of *Products* that continually add value, not *Projects* that you stop at some point once some value has been added (maybe, if you're really lucky).

 However - as I'm writing this in the middle\* of *the **most severe** tech bubble I can remember* (and I can remember the DotCom one), this article ends by suggesting that there might not be quite as many genuinely successful implementations of these patterns as the gurus suggest.
 I'm just not sure that we define "success" the right way, still - and as such *value* is still a bit problematic.